agsb/immu/Presentation.md

 The code above only executes jumps when references to primitives words.

-All composite word references are directly placed and removed, onto the return stack.
+All composite word references are directly placed and removed, onto the return stack, no jumps.

-Uses jump and link, as call model,
+Uses jump and link, as call model, as modern processors does.

 and just make one more comparison per compound word.

 ## More with less

-Also, could JUMP be extended, with use of pseudo op-codes for more “inner functions” as a inline lookup table:
+Also, JUMP could be extended, with use of pseudo op-codes for more “inner functions” as a inline lookup table:

 ```
-if WR greather than LAST_VM_CODE, then Execute NEST
+if WR greater than LAST_VM_CODE, then Execute NEST
+else
-else Increment IP by address size,
+Increment IP by address size,
 case WR of
   0x00    jump to IP,
   0x01    jump to IP+(IP), aka (do_does, or tail recursion)
   0x02    push IP onto data stack, aka (do_variable)
   0x03    push (IP) onto data stack, aka (do_constant)
   etc.    All Executes as "inline", no calls
 Execute Link
 ```